401-advanced-javascript-ibrahim/data-structures-amd-algorithms/README.md

 ## Approach & Efficiency
 I manage to make a simple function and a simple test for this function to ensure the functionality of it

+For the second commit I refactor the code to use binary search metho

 ## Solution
 ![](./challenges/src/IMG_20200121_162402.jpg)